jarojasva/Core_Genome_Protocol/README.md

 Hi there!

-I share with you a protocol I've developed for extracting the core genome (only single copy orthologs) from a set of genomes.
+I share with you a protocol I've developed for extracting the core-genome (only single copy orthologs) from a set of genomes.
 This approach uses:

 1- Your preferred annotation software